Mat2801/Project-1-Iconic-Car-Meet/README.md

 - An owner, I would like to gain memebers who can meet together at events.
 - An infrequent user, I would like to check out what locations and times meets this month will be at.
 - An infrequent user, I would like to contact them about a few extra questions I have.
-- An unsure user, is there any information related to the events.
-- An unsure user, does this business have an address.
 - A new user, I would love to check out some pictures of previous events.
 - A new user, do they have any social media.